 Athletes in sport classes F51-54 have limited shoulder, arm and hand functions to different degrees and no trunk or leg function.
 This profile is for example seen with tetraplegic athletes.
 Athletes in the class F54 have normal function in their arms and hands.

 It is the responsibility of the Athlete to submit a copy of the Medical Diagnostic Form and all relevant documentation to IPC Athletics.
 The athlete should bring a copy of this document each time he/she presents for classification.
+The medical diagnostics forms are available on the classification page, under rules and regulations.

 IPC Athletics Classification System